 Inter-convert Scene Files

 API provides the support of 3D file format conversion in a simple way.
-Developers can load the source file in an instance of Scene, and use its Save method with appropriate FileFormat parameter.
+Developers can load the source document in a Scene instance, and use its Save function with the FileFormat parameter.
 That's it!

 Save 3D scene in different formats - Java